 Here are some of the techniques I use to keep my baking creations from sticking to the pan so it’s easier to remove a cake after baking.

 Use a paper towel or a pastry brush to cover the bottom and sides of the pan with shortening.
 Be sure to reach all corners of the pan so the entire surface of the pan is coated with shortening.

 After the pan is completely coated with shortening, sprinkle a teaspoon or two of flour into the bottom of the pan.

 While holding one side of the pan, tap the other side so that the flour is well distributed and creates a thin layer over the shortening.

 Make sure you get flour into all the corners and up the edges of the pan.
 You’ll have some excess flour that didn’t stick to the shortening – just turn the pan over and tap out the extra flour.

 Lining with parchment paper

-Putting a lining of parchment paper into the pan is another preventive measure so you can easily get your cake out of the pan after baking.
+Putting a lining of parchment paper (or an alternative) into the pan is another preventive measure so you can easily get your cake out of the pan after baking.
 Parchment paper will only work in pans that have a flat bottom and straight edges.